 What is a Leaf Spring?

-A leaf spring is one of the earliest and most simple forms of spring within the automobile and motorsport world.
+Leaf springs are one of the earliest and most simple forms of spring within the automobile and motorsport world.
 It is simply a length of an iron or steel blade, attached to the chassis and each end and tied to the axle in the centre.

 They are usually stacked with different tapered thicknesses determining the spring rate and if a higher spring rate is required, more blades are stacked on top of each other to stiffen it up.